lexie-crypto/lexie-website-main/README.md

-# Lexie Website we made it $$$LLLEXXXIEEE 333 MMMILLLIONNN babyyy!!! woooooooo
+# Lexie Website weee made it $$$LLLEXXXIEEE 333 MMMILLLIONNN babyyy!!! woooooooo

 Landing page for Lexie, an AI companion for the world of Web3.